silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Those three areas are of particular significance because they affect important scripts in rather pervasive ways; one simply cannot render Arabic script, for example, without addressing the issues of bi-directionality and cursive connection.
 There are some other less significant rendering-related issues that Unicode addresses.
 These are described briefly.

-### <a id='bidi'></a>Bi-directional text and the bi-directional algorithm
+### Bi-directional text and the bi-directional algorithm

 There are two issues that need to be dealt with in relation to bi-directional text.
 The bigger issue is the mixing of text with different directionality.
 The other has to do with certain characters that require glyphs for right-to-left contexts that are mirror images of those required for left-to-right contexts.
 Both of these issues are dealt with in Unicode by the [Unicode Bidirectional Algorithm][wstr-unicode-bidi-algorithm].

 ### Cursive connections

 Certain scripts, such as Arabic and Syriac, have a distinctive characteristic of being strictly cursive: they are never written in non-cursive styles.
 The implication is that characters typically have at least four shapes corresponding to initial, medial, final and isolated (non-connected) contexts.
 Not all characters connect in all contexts, however.
 Thus, some characters connect to characters on both sides, others connect only on one side, and other never connect.
-Ultimately, the joining behaviour of a character depends upon the properties of that character as well as the properties of the characters adjacent to it.
+Ultimately, the _joining_ behaviour of a character depends upon the properties of that character as well as the properties of the characters adjacent to it.

-Another behaviour that is closely associated with cursive writing is ligature formation.
+Another behaviour that is closely associated with cursive writing is _ligature formation_.
 Both Arabic and Syriac scripts make use of a number of ligatures, many of which are optional, though some are obligatory in all uses of those scripts.

 Unicode assigns normative properties to characters in the Arabic and Syriac blocks that specify their joining behaviour.
 These are described and listed in the Unicode chapter on [Middle East][uni-middle-east] scripts, and are also listed in machine-readable form in the `ArabicShaping.txt` data file.
 Explicit rules for interpreting the joining properties, as well as rules specifying the formation of obligatory ligatures in Arabic are also discussed.
 For most of the rules, the action of the rule is essentially predictable from the meaning of the character properties involved.
 For example,